 The big names of malware families that topped the charts in 2016 are familiar.
 Based on data from IBM X-Force and IBM Trusteer, Zeus, Neverquest, Gozi and Dridex were the most active by attack activity across the world in 2016.

-Zeus continues to be the malware the keeps on giving.
+Zeus continues to be the malware that keeps on giving.
 After the source code leaked, it was used as the foundation for new malware variants such as Ramnit in 2011 and Zeus Panda, Zeus Sphinx and Flocki Bot in 2016.